Soil Testing in Humboldt, California

 • Wetland Restoration: Projects like the Arcata Marsh enhance soil health, supporting over 200 bird species.

-Vision for Humboldt’s Soils in 2025
+Future Vision for Humboldt's Soils

-Resources for Soil Management
+Local Resources for Soil Management

 Soil management supplies are available at local garden centers in Humboldt County:

 • North Coast Horticulture Supply (1580 Nursery Way, McKinleyville, CA 95519): Compost, biochar, organic fertilizers.
-Rated 4.6 stars on Google Maps.

 • Miller Farms Nursery (1828 Central Ave, McKinleyville, CA 95519): Mulch, cover crop seeds.
-Rated 4.7 stars.

 • Piersons Garden Center (4100 Broadway, Eureka, CA 95503): Soil amendments, testing tools.
-Rated 4.5 stars.

 • Mad River Gardens (3384 Janes Rd, Arcata, CA 95521): Native plants, organic products.
-Rated 4.8 stars.

 Soil testing services are accessible through: